pdizz/pdizz.github.io/_posts/2020-10-01-terraforming-minecraft-03.markdown

 The incremental method is to always base the new image on the previous version and only worry about one small change at a time.
 We've already seen that Packer can use any source AMI, including any of your custom AMIs, to build a new image.
 The advantage to this is that it can be very fast to develop, test, and deploy a single small change like this.
 The disadvantage to this method is that, because you are only concerned with the change from one version to the next, you lose the ability to completely recreate the image from scratch if necessary.

-Changes and mistakes can compound over time in what I call *configuration drift*.
+Changes and mistakes can compound over time and you get *configuration drift*.
 The longer you maintain a system the more chances the gremlins have to go to work on it, or maybe I'm just superstitious...
 While you can generally roll back a few versions to a previous image, it's never a guarantee.
 You may discover some update several versions ago caused a bug that has been hiding out ever since.
 By that time your application may have changed enough that it wont work on the last known good image.

 #### The Pipeline Method